 - Access to best of breed professionals specialized in smart contract testing

 - The advantage of independent validation of the smart code

 Rigorous testing and benchmarking is the mainstay of software assessment and business transformation.
 As the range of blockchain deployment extends to almost every industry, there is a high investment in blockchain development.
 This means that there cannot be shortcuts about the testing of the blockchain application.
-Outsourcing the highly specialized skills of blockchain testing ecosystem is a sure-fire way to decrease the potential of having disasters with your software deployment under multiple scenarios.
+Outsourcing the highly specialised skills of a blockchain testing ecosystem is a sure-fire way to decrease the potential of then having disasters with your software deployment under multiple scenarios.